VickyShu/Recipes-Rating-Prediction/_site/README.md

 - **Significance Level:** To ensure the accuracy of our conclusion, we decided to use a significance level of 5% as our significance level.

 <iframe src="assets/fig_calories_empirical.html" width=800 height=600 frameBorder=0></iframe>

+We calculate our p-value is 0.
+Since the calculated p-value of 0 is smaller than the significance level α of 0.05, we reject the null hypothesis.
+We cannot say that our model is fair based on the p-value.

+Therefore, we conclude that our model is not fair.
+Its prediction of recipes with 5 stars is different from recipes with 4 or less stars.

 ---